Dayton Dragons GameDay Notes

 Ricky Salinas in his last two appearances: 6.2 IP, 2 H, 0 R, 0 BB, 11 SO.

-Spencer Stockton has allowed only one run in 12.2 innings, giving up seven hits (.163 avg. against).
-He is fourth in the league in opponent's batting average and tied for seventh in ERA at 1.42.
+Spencer Stockton has allowed only two runs in 12.2 innings, giving up seven hits (.163 avg. against) with a 1.42 ERA.

-Lyon Richardson ranks tied for fifth in the league in ERA at 1.35.
-He is ninth in opponent batting avg. (.182).
+Lyon Richardson ranks second in the league in ERA at 1.10.
+He has given up two earned runs in 16.1 innings.

 Team Notes

-HITTING: The Dragons rank second in the league in batting average (.244) and slugging percentage.
-They are third in runs and home runs.
+HITTING: The Dragons rank fourth in the league in batting average (.231) despite batting just .198 in the South Bend series.

+The Dragons averaged 6.7 runs per game in their first series vs. Great Lakes.
+They averaged 2.8 runs per game in the second series vs. Lansing and are averaging 2.6 runs per game in the current series vs. South Bend.

-PITCHING: Dragons pitchers have allowed only 90 base hits in 131 innings his season, allowing an opponent batting average of .192 (best in the league).
-The Dragons rank third in team ERA at 3.23.
+PITCHING: Dragons pitchers have allowed an opponent batting average of .203 (best in the league).

+The Dragons rank second in team ERA (3.12), eight points behind Lansing.

-Dragons relief pitchers have posted an ERA of 0.94 over the last seven games, allowing only three earned runs in 28.2 innings.
+Dragons relief pitchers have posted an ERA of 1.26 over the last nine games, allowing only five earned runs in 35.2 innings.

-FIELDING: The Dragons committed have committed only nine errors in 15 games, ranking first in the league in team fielding.
+FIELDING: The Dragons committed have committed only 11 errors in 17 games, ranking first in the league in team fielding.

 Upcoming Probable Pitchers (Game times are Dayton time) (All games on WONE 980 AM and www.daytondragons.com)